JCHHeilmann/face-recognition-ml-lab/README.md

 ## Starting the API Backend

-From project root run: `hypercorn api.main:app`
+From project root run: `python -m api.main`

-Add `--reload` for automatic reloads during development.
+## Starting the Web-App

+Navigate to web-app folder: `cd web-app`

+With node and npm installed, start locally: `npm run dev`

+For more information have a look at the readme.